-The PSETA plays its intermediary role of linking the world of work and education by assisting TVET colleges to make links with Public Service employers through the implementation of Work Integrated Learning programmes in order for learners to obtain the requisite workplace experience thereby equipping them for absorption into the labour market.
-The duration of MoUs are for the period up to 31 March 2025.
+The PSETA plays its intermediary role of linking the world of work and education by assisting TVET colleges to make links with Public Service employers through the implementation of Work Integrated Learning (WIL) programmes.
+The WIL programmes equip learner with experiential learning in order for learners to obtain the requisite workplace experience thereby equipping them for absorption into the labour market.
+The duration of MoUs is for the period up to 31 March 2025.